varon/FSLogger/README.md

 open FSLogger
 let log = Logger.ColorConsole
-log.I "Uzing da librariez" // log to info log.Nf "{%d out of %d developers recommend FsLogger" 5 5 // log to warning with format features
+log.I "Uzing da librariez" // log to info log.Wf "{%d out of %d devz recommend FsLogger" 5 5 // log to warning with format features

-let brainSize = "yuge"
+let size = "best"
-log.N $"if you use this library, you have a ${brainSize} brain" // log to notice using 5.0-style interpolation
+log.N $"This is the ${descr} library" // log to notice using 5.0-style interpolation
 ```

 ## Is that it?